MarijaAvramovic/tic-tac-toe/README.md

 colect cells check value and if 3 in row add point for winner

 next:
-create obj for input sing and name game flow update msg for turn swich turn stop game when winner is found announce no winner if draw
+create obj for input sing and name / done game flow update msg for turn swich turn / done stop game when winner is found / done announce no winner if draw